-8 In Cuba, the Court also noted that there are an "array of state procedural rules surrounding anti-SLAPP motions to dismiss (viz. discovery stays, accelerated timetables for decision, and the like)" that may "follow the core anti-SLAPP motion to dismiss into federal court."
+&lt;sup>9 In Cuba, the Court also noted that there are an "array of state procedural rules surrounding anti-SLAPP motions to dismiss (viz. discovery stays, accelerated timetables for decision, and the like)" that may "follow the core anti-SLAPP motion to dismiss into federal court."
 814 F.3d at 706 n.6.
-We strongly urge the Court to find that they do because the procedural rules are inextricably intertwined with substantive speech rights recognized by the Texas legislature in enacting the TCPA.
-Discovery stays and accelerated timetables for decision are essential to protecting SLAPP defendants and ensuring that their speech is not chilled by the costs of defending against a SLAPP.
+Amici strongly urge the Court to find that they do because the procedural rules are inextricably intertwined with substantive speech rights recognized by the Texas Legislature in enacting the court's reliance on the dissent in Cuba is misplaced because the TCPA does in fact provide substantive rights.

-TCPA does, Tex.
+Amici recognize that the Tenth Circuit in Los Lobos Renewable Power, LLC v.
+Americulture, Inc. recently found that New Mexico's anti-SLAPP statute was procedural because it had no impact on the outcome of the merits.
+885 F.3d 659, 670 (10th Cir.
+2018), petition for cert. filed, 87 U.S.L.W.
+3038 (U.S. July 18, 2018) (No. 18-89).
+In its analysis of the New Mexico statute, however, the Tenth Circuit implies that other state anti-SLAPP statutes that shift the burdens of proof-as the TCPA does, Tex.
 Civ.
 Prac. & Rem.
 Code Ann. § 27.005-could impact the lawsuit's outcome.
 See id. ("Unlike many other states' anti-SLAPP statutes that shift substantive burdens of proof or alter substantive standards, or both, under no circumstance will the New Mexico anti-SLAPP statute have any bearing on the suit's merits determination.").
 Further, as the District Court for the Southern District of Texas has noted, the TCPA's "procedural features are designed to prevent substantive consequences-the impairment of First Amendment rights and the time and expense of defending against litigation that has no demonstrable merit under state law."
 Williams v.
-Cordillera Commc'ns, Inc., No. 2:13-CV-124, 2014 WL 2611746, at 1 (S.D.
+Cordillera Commc'ns, Inc., No. 2:13-CV-124, 2014 WL 2611746, at \1 (S.D.
 Tex.
 June 11, 2014).